marcinjahn/technology-notebook/src/docs/computers/tpm/basic-terms.md

 ## Hash

-Hash function turns some data into an irreversible hash.
-It's used mostly to check if data is correct, it it matches a known hash (data integrity).
+Hash function turns some data into an irreversible **digest**.
+It's used mostly to check if data is correct, it it matches a known hash/digest (data integrity).

 ## MAC